JakeSteam/Vidsta/README.md

 #####-Color tint of play and pause button set to white.
 (Default)

 ###Then...
 You should be able to work it out from here.
-####Wiki is still begin developed so if you have any issues please feel free to email me on chris@delacour.co.nz.
+####Wiki is still begin developed so if you have any issues please feel free to email me on chris@delacour.co.uk.

 ```Java
  public class MainActivity extends AppCompatActivity implements VideoListeners {